 Cloning Tips

-If your laptop supports multiple USB generations, always choose the newest one.
-For instance, prioritize using USB 3.2 2×2 (20 Gbps) over the older USB 2.0 (480 Mbps).
+If your laptop supports multiple USB generations, opt for the newest version available.
+For example, prioritize USB 3.2 2×2 (20 Gbps) over older USB 2.0 (480 Mbps) for faster data transfer speeds.

-• The source and destination disk must have equal logical sector sizes.
+- Source and destination disks must have equal logical sector sizes.

-• Disks in poor condition might not be cloneable.
+- Disks in poor condition may not clone successfully.

-• Some cloning tools use a proprietary file format, which means you can only access or manage that image through the software.
+- Some cloning tools use proprietary file formats, limiting access outside of the software.

 Post-Cloning Advice

-1. Connect the external drive containing the image.
+- Connect the external drive containing the cloned image.

-3. Access the boot menu by pressing the highlighted key during startup.
+- Restart the laptop and access the boot menu by pressing the designated key during startup.

 Source: https://www.securedata.com/blog/how-to-clone-a-laptop-to-an-external-drive